 Such Bible passages clearly point to holiness as a core message of God's revelation to us.
 At its heart, the Bible is not about the bad news of defeat and enslavement to sin or of the awfulness of humanity.
 Rather, woven through the whole fabric of Scripture is the vision of a people set apart into a holy relationship with our holy God.

-One reason people may have difficulty understanding entire sanctification is that a wide variety of terms have been used to explain it -- words like perfect love, Christian perfection, and holiness.
+One reason people may have difficulty understanding entire sanctification is that a wide variety of terms have been used to explain it, words and phrases like perfect love, Christian perfection, and holiness.

 At times, Holiness theologians seems to say that all these terms refer to exactly the same experience.
 At other times, they try to separate them a bit.
 That can be perplexing.